ncatlab/nlab-content/pages/3/9/4/7/17493/content.md

 * KPl asserts that the universe is a limit of admissible sets
 * KPi asserts that the universe is inaccessible sets
 * KPh asserts that the universe is hyperinaccessible: an inaccessible set and a limit of inaccessible sets
-* KPm asserts that the universe is a Mahlo set
+* KPM asserts that the universe is a Mahlo set

 A superscript zero indidcates that $\in$-induction is removed.